 Miscellaneous References and MentionsWhile our initial information about Pipers Gap came from various goverment sources (GNIS, FIPS), we also found mention of Pipers Gap in various books, maps and other sources.
 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Pipers Gap.
 We hope that they will be useful to you.
-Note: Initially, we were careless about keeping track of where our Pipers Gap data came from.
-The following list of references and mentions is incomplete.
+Note: When we started collecting data about Pipers Gap, we were inconsistent about keeping track of where that data came from.
+As a result, this list of references and mentions is probably incomplete.
 Business Atlas and Shippers' Guide (1895)

 A note taken from the Shipper's Guide for Pipers Gap: Rand McNally Map of Virginia (1911)